-Determine whether the applicants are able to accept and deal with acting-out behavior.
+Determine whether the applicants can accept and deal with acting-out behavior.

 Foster children often engage in acting-out behaviors.
 Applicants need to be aware of this fact and prepared to deal with such behavior appropriately.
 Previous experiences with their own children and others may or may not prepare the applicants for the behaviors and needs of a child coming into foster care.
+Applicants must be educated to understand that foster children routinely struggle with transitions to a new home/environment and often before and after family interactions.

 Discussing the ways that the applicant has handled difficult situations in the past may give some insight.
 Ask applicants to describe how they have handled defiant behavior in their own or a relative's child.
 These discussions will increase their understanding of some of the behaviors they may face.

 How would you handle a child who refuses to take a bath?